What are the uses of CO₂?

 CO₂ for greenhouses

-CO₂ enrichment is very important as the amount of carbon dioxide in the air outdoors is only 420 ppm (parts per million) or 0.042%.
-This amount is more or less sufficient for most plants to grow outdoors, however when placing a lot of plants together in indoor environments like greenhouses, the carbon dioxide level drops quickly as plants are using it for photosynthesis (in fact, they are “eating” it).
-Greenhouses are our main target clients.
+CO₂ enrichment in greenhouses is important because the amount of carbon dioxide in the air outdoors is only 420 ppm (parts per million) or 0.042%.
+This amount is more or less sufficient for most plants growing outdoors, but when large numbers of plants are placed together in closed spaces such as greenhouses, the level of carbon dioxide drops rapidly as the plants actively consume it for photosynthesis.
+Due to their high social impact, greenhouses and indoor farms are our main target customers.

-Synthetic fuels can immediately replace conventional fuels without the need for performing any upgrades to existing vehicles.
-Thus, they will be critical to speed up the transformation of the automobile sector and make it carbon-neutral.
+Synthetic fuels can already replace conventional fuels today without the need to retrofit existing vehicles.
+Synthetic fuels will play an important role in accelerating the green transformation of the automotive sector and making it carbon-neutral.

 CO2 for synthetic fuel